Skip to main content

 2004683big.jpgWe are often asked whether it is possible to heat a property using an area of woodland on site.
 This method will provide you with a very rough figure of the quantities that could be supplied from a woodland.
 Figures obtained this way are useful in that they help to determine whether there is any point in doing further more detailed calculation by giving a broad indication.

-Please note: There are a large number of detailed estimates that you can do to measure standing timber volume and growth rates in woodlands to calculate yield.
+Please note: There are many of detailed estimates that you can do to measure standing timber volume and growth rates in woodlands to calculate yield.
 It is not a substitute for a Management Plan.
 You should not consider this method a substitute for detailed site and species specific measurement and advice.
 This method is merely to tell very roughly how much fuel it is plausible to get from a given area of woodland for rough initial calculations.
 Available material is subject to a successful felling licence application.

-There is a more detailed method for assessing the quantity of timber available for fuel here (which is based on a study in the Woolhope Dome in Herefordshire) and a section on managing yield here
+There is a more detailed method for assessing the quantity of timber available for fuel (which is based on a study in the Woolhope Dome in Herefordshire) and a section on managing yield here

 You will need: